Disk-MTH/Disk-MTH/README.md

 ### <p align="center">👾  Presentation  👾</p>

-I am a 19 year old french student at the [CESI engineering school](https://cesi.fr).
+I am a 19 year old french student at the [CESI engineering school](https://cesi.fr) passionate by IT and new technologies

 If you want to contact me or work with me, go through one of the social media that you will find on my [website](https://diskmth.fr)